-The device is configured by default to boot the kernel and mount the root filesystem from the bootsource set for Barebox in the dipswitch (Selecting Boot Modes).
+The device is configured by default to boot the kernel and mount the root filesystem from the bootsource set for Barebox in the dipswitch (Selecting Boot edit /env/init/bootsource global.boot.default=net

+Modes).
 This default setting can be changed by adding or modifying the global.boot.default environment variable.